dmlc/dgl/examples/pytorch/grace/README.md

 ## How to run examples

 In the paper(as well as authors' repo), the training set and testing set are split randomly with 1:9 ratio.
-In order to fairly compare it with other methods with public split (20 training nodes each class), in this repo we also provide its results using public split (with fine-tuned hyper-parameters).
+In order to fairly compare it with other methods with the public split (20 training nodes each class), in this repo we also provide its results using the public split (with fine-tuned hyper-parameters).
 To run the examples, follow the following instructions.

 ```python
 # Cora with random split